Release Date: 09/19/2005

 MSRP: $99.99

-Overall, the Game Boy Micro is a fun little system that cuts everything out to give us a fantastic OEM backlight and customizable faceplates, but to some that may not be worth the cost of size and accessories.
-It at least has a rechargeable battery still and comes in really awesome variations.
+Overall, the Game Boy Micro is a fun little system that cuts everything out to give us a fantastic OEM backlight and customizable faceplates, but to some, that may not be worth the cost of size and accessories.
+It at least has a rechargeable battery and comes in really awesome variations.